-Earlier sections of this module alluded to excellent sources of marketing data, many of which are freely available or carry minimal cost.
+Earlier sections of this module alluded to excellent sources of marketing data, many of which are freely available or carry a minimal cost.
 Others are well-respected commercial sources of marketing data and customer insights.
 This reading provides an overview of useful go-to data sources that marketers should know about, should the occasion arise to use them.
 The data sources recommended below are a representative sampling, rather than a complete list.

-It is also worth noting that the marketing information landscape is continually changing.
-Marketers would be well served to continually scan for new developments and information sources that may be beneficial to improve their understanding of customers and ways of serving them.
+scan for new developments and information sources that may be beneficial to improve their understanding of customers and ways of serving them.